jjt/ac-slater/README.md

 # ac-slater
-A hunky default setup for the keyboard-driven, tiling window manager [Slate](https://github.com/mattr-/slate), based on https://github.com/n1rvana/dot-slate.
+A hunky, extensible default setup for the keyboard-driven, tiling window manager [Slate](https://github.com/mattr-/slate), based on https://github.com/n1rvana/dot-slate.

 Throw windows around with ease to make tiled layouts such as: